darosior/lightningcpp/README.md

 }
 ```

-Or you can instanciate a RpcMethod object and set the main function :
+Or you can instanciate an `RpcMethod` object and set the main function :
 ```cpp
 #include <clightningplugin.h>
 #include <string>